bioAI-Oslo/column/README.md

 Path can be absolute or relative.

 The folder "src" contains the functionality used in main.py.
-Most notably, "moving_nca.py" contains the class of the new system.
+Most notably, "moving_nca_no_tf.py" contains the class of the new system.
 But keep in mind that how to train the system lies in main.py.

-The script zero_shot_scalability.py is currently outdated.
-TODO.

 ## Authors